open-edge-insights/eii-azure-bridge/README.md

 The development system will be used for the following actions:

-* Building and pushing the EIS containers (including the bridge) to your Azure Container Registry
+* Building and pushing the EII containers (including the bridge) to your Azure Container Registry
 * Creating your Azure IoT Hub deployment manifest
 * Deploying your manifest to a single node

 For testing purposes, your development system can serve to do the actions detailed above, as well as being the device you use for your single-node deployment.
-This should not be done in a production environment, but it can be helpful when familiarizing yourself with the EIS Azure Bridge.
+This should not be done in a production environment, but it can be helpful when familiarizing yourself with the EII Azure Bridge.

-First, setup your system for building EIS.
-To do this, follow the instructions detailed in the main EIS README and the EIS User Guide.
-At the end, you should have installed Docker, Docker Compose, and other EIS Python dependencies for the EIS Builder script in the `../build/` directory.
+First, setup your system for building EII.
+To do this, follow the instructions detailed in the main EII README and the EII User Guide.
+At the end, you should have installed Docker, Docker Compose, and other EII Python dependencies for the EII Builder script in the `../build/` directory.

 Once this is completed, install the required components to user the Azure CLI and development tools.
 The script `./tools/install-dev-tools.sh` automates this